-A. Extra-judicial activities in General.
-A judge shall conduct all of the judge's extrajudicial activities so that they do not:

-(1) cast reasonable doubt on the judge's capacity to act impartially as a judge; or

-(2) interfere with the proper performance of judicial duties.
+- A. Extra-Judicial Activities in General.
+A judge shall conduct all of the judge's extra-judicial activities so that they do not: - (1) cast reasonable doubt on the judge's capacity to act impartially as a judge; or - (2) interfere with the proper performance of judicial duties.

-B. Avocational Activities.
-A judge may speak, write, lecture, teach and participate in extra-judicial activities concerning the law, the legal system, the administration of justice and non-legal subjects, subject to the requirements of this Code.

-C. Civic or Charitable Activities.
+B. Activities to Improve the Law.
+A judge may:

+- (1) speak, write, lecture, teach and participate in extra-judicial activities concerning the law, the legal system, the administration of justice and non-legal subjects, subject to the requirements of this Code; and, - (2) serve as a member, officer, or director of an organization or governmental agency devoted to the improvement of the law, the legal system, or the administration of justice.
+A judge may assist such an organization in raising funds and may participate in their management and investment, but should not personally participate in public fund raising activities.
+He or she may make recommendations to public and private fund-granting agencies on projects and programs concerning the law, the legal system and the administration of justice. - C. Civic or Charitable Activities.
 A judge may participate in civic and charitable activities that do not reflect adversely upon the judge's impartiality or interfere with the performance of judicial duties.
-A judge may serve as an officer, director, trustee, or non-legal advisor of an educational, religious, charitable, fraternal, or civic organization not conducted for the profit of its members, subject to the following limitations:

-(1) A judge should not serve if it is likely that the organization will be engaged in proceedings that would ordinarily come before the judge or will be regularly or frequently engaged in adversary proceedings in any court.

-(2) A judge shall not solicit funds for any educational, religious, charitable, fraternal or civic organization, but may be listed as an officer, director, delegate, or trustee of such an organization, and may be a speaker or a guest of honor at an organization's fund raising events.
+A judge may serve as an officer, director, trustee or non-legal advisor of an educational, religious, charitable, fraternal, or civic organization not conducted for the profit of its members, subject to the following limitations: - (1) A judge should not serve if it is likely that the organization will be engaged in proceedings that would ordinarily come before the judge or will be regularly or frequently engaged in adversary proceedings in any court. - (2) A judge shall not solicit funds for any educational, religious, charitable, fraternal or civic organization, but may be listed as an officer, director, delegate, or trustee of such an organization, and may be a speaker or a guest of honor at an organization's fund raising events.